 HN can be eliminated by extending the carrier-sensing range [5].
-However, doing so may cause the exposed-node (EN) problem in which links that do not otherwise interfere with each other are barred from simultaneous retransmission because they are within the carrier-sensing range of each other.
-In a non-power-controlled network, there is generally a tradeoff between HN and EN, which translates to a tradeoff between fairness and overall network capacity.
+However, doing so may cause the exposed-node (EN) problem in which links that do not otherwise interfere with each other are not allowed to transmit simultaneously because of carrier sensing, resulting in low spectral reuse.